 4.)
 Hotel San Jose

 Hotel San Jose was built in 1936 as a motor court and was as modern as buildings were at the time.
 Now, the place is a 40-room urban bungalow-style hotel.
-In the heart of South Congress, you can sleep just a few minutes walk from well-known Austin restaurants like Hopdoddy Burger Bar, Home Slice Pizza, Guero’s Taco Bar and Perla’s Seafood & Oyster Bar.
+In the heart of South Congress, you can sleep just a few minutes walk from so many dining and shopping options!

 3.)
 Kimber Modern

 Kimber Modern is a unique creation all its own.
 And that’s just how owner Kimber Cavendish planned it.
-Kimber Modern combines the comforts of fine hotels with an intimate bed & breakfast experience.
-Her goal was goal was to create an exceptional architectural work of art geared toward independent urban travelers.
-Once you visit, you’ll see she’s succeeded.
+Kimber Modern combines the comforts of fine boutique hotels with an intimate bed and breakfast experience.
+Her goal was goal was to create an exceptional architectural work of art geared toward independent urban travelers and once you visit, you’ll see she’s succeeded.

 2.)
 Heywood Hotel

 If you want to stay in a fine hotel right in the middle of East Austin, the Heywood Hotel is the place for you.
-It’s location at Cesar Chavez Street between Comal Street and Chalmers Avenue makes it the perfect jumping off point to experience the eclectic and ever-changing mix of restaurants, bars and music venues making East Austin the cool place it is today.
+It’s location at Cesar Chavez Street between Comal Street and Chalmers Avenue makes it the perfect jumping off point to experience the eclectic and ever-changing mix of restaurants, bars, and music venues that make East Austin the cool place it is today.

 1.)
 Hotel Saint Cecilia

 Tucked away just off South Congress Avenue, Hotel Saint Cecilia offers a secluded retreat that is just a short walk away from the heart of South Austin.
-The hotel was originally built in 1888 as the Miller-Crockett house.
-It was renovated in 2008 to become Hotel Saint Cecilia.
-The lush grounds welcome you, and the comfortable guestrooms and outdoor lounge spaces will make you never want to leave.
+The hotel was originally built in 1888 as the Miller-Crockett house and was renovated in 2008 to become Hotel Saint Cecilia.
+The lush grounds welcome you, and the comfortable guest rooms and outdoor lounge spaces will make you never want to leave.